Albondigas en Salsa

 Method

-1. Chop the onion and mince the garlic finely.
-In a large mixing bowl, add the beef, breadcrumbs and buttermilk, and mix using your hands.
-Add half of the garlic, the parsley, about 2 tsp salt and 1/2 tsp freshly ground pepper, and incorporate with your hands until mixture looks homogenous.
+2. In a large mixing bowl, add the beef, breadcrumbs and buttermilk, and mix using your hands.
+Add half of the garlic, half of the onion, the parsley, salt and freshly ground pepper (to taste), and incorporate with your hands until mixture looks homogenous.

-2. In a large sauté pan, heat 3 Tbs olive oil over medium heat, add the onion and cook, stirring frequently, about 10 minutes.
-Add the garlic and cook, about 1 minute.
-Add the tomato, season with 1 tsp salt and cook, stirring frequently, about 10 minutes.
-Lower the heat to medium-low and simmer, covered, about 10 more minutes.
+3. In a large sauté pan, heat 3 Tbs olive oil over medium heat, add the other half of the onion and cook, stirring frequently, about 10 minutes.
+Add the other half of the garlic and cook, about 1 minute.

-3. Form the meatballs, about the size of a golf ball (I like to use an ice cream scoop, so the balls are similar in size).
+5. Form the meatballs, about the size of a golf ball (I like to use an ice cream scoop, so the balls are similar in size).
 Place the flour in a medium bowl.
 One by one, roll the meatballs in the flour, shake them lightly to release any extra flour, and lay them on a cookie sheet.

-4. In a frying pan, add enough oil to cover the bottom third of the meatballs.
+6. In a frying pan, add enough oil to cover the bottom third of the meatballs.
 Working in batches, brown the meatballs on all sides, about 8 minutes total, making sure they’re not crowded in the pan.
 Transfer the meatballs to a plate lined with paper towels.